-You can download the free version of Vyatta Open Source Router from http://www.vyatta.com.
+You can download the free version of Vyatta Open Source Router fon vyatta.org (http://www.vyatta.org/downloads) and a community fork (VyOS) on http://vyos.net/wiki/Main_Page.
 Note that the free version does not come with a UI for configuring the router, only command line and config files.
-The subscription version (which is about 1700 USD for a single license) includes UI.
-In this guide you use the free version.
-You can download all the Vyatta 6.5 docs from http://www.vyatta.com/downloads/documentation/VC6.5/VC65.zip

 Credit goes to Stefan Stranger for writing the initial guide (for version 4.0).